Vyral/base-template/_posts/2020-07-20-are-you-passing-the-baton.md

 We at The Wolek Group believe in the importance of passing the baton in real estate too.
 If you don’t have a team, you have no one to pass the baton to and must do all the work yourself.
 We pass three different batons during our real estate transactions.

 First, when working with a seller, we pass a baton from the listing agent to the listing manager.
-The second baton is passed from the buyer agent to the transaction coordinator during pending or from the listing manager to the transaction coordinator when working with a seller.
+The second baton is passed from the buyer agent to the transaction coordinator during pending, or from the listing manager to the transaction coordinator when working with a seller.
 Third, **between 24 and 48 hours before closing is when the baton is passed back to the real estate agent** from the transaction coordinator.
 This arms the agent with all the information they need to know before closing.

 {% include pullquote.html %}